-Permanent disability pension (for incidents before

-July 25, 2000): The pension is awarded for an assessed degree of disability of at least 11%.
-The pension is calculated on the basis of average earnings during the year preceding the date of the accident or the onset of the occupational disease and the assessed degree of disability.
-For an assessed degree of disability from 11% to 64%, the pension is calculated on the basis of 50% to 98% of reference earnings; for an assessed degree of disability greater than 64%, the pension is calculated on the basis of 100% of reference earnings.
+Permanent disability pension (for incidents before July 25, 2000): The pension is awarded for an assessed degree of disability of at least 11%.
+The pension is based on average earnings during the year preceding the date of the accident or the onset of the occupational disease and the assessed degree of disability.
+For an assessed degree of disability from 11% to 64%, the pension is based on 50% to 98% of reference earnings; for an assessed degree of disability greater than 64%, the pension is based on 100% of reference earnings.
 The amount of the pension may be revised according to changes in the assessed degree of disability.

-The minimum annual earnings for benefit calculation purposes are €12,608.40.
+The minimum annual earnings for benefit calculation purposes are €13,078.80.

-The maximum annual earnings for benefit calculation purposes are €23,415.60.
+The maximum annual earnings for benefit calculation purposes are €24,289.20.

-Reference earnings are equal to an annual fixed amount of €19,028.11 for agricultural fixed-term contract workers; €12,608.40 for agricultural self-employed persons.
+Reference earnings are equal to an annual fixed amount of €19,738.62 for agricultural fixed-term contract workers; €13,078.80 for agricultural self-employed persons.